Population

 Life expectancy at birth is 76.6 for males and 81.1 for females

-Bradford has a total of 209,900 households, an increase of 10,604 (5.3%) since the 2011 Census (2021 census data).
+Bradford has a population density of 366 people per sq km and a total of 209,900 households, an increase of 10,604 (5.3%) since the 2011 Census (2021 census data).

 External links